Practically Speaking: What is Public Relations?

 - Audience: who are we trying to reach?

 - Message: what are the talking points we want emphasized?

 These questions should be answered strategically, connected to real business objectives and your overall marketing plan.
 Once you’ve defined your goals, you’ll need a set of tactics, like the ones mentioned above, to execute.

-Roundtree recently added Chloe Latture to our team whose expertise is public relations, having served as a PR account executive in New York City.
+Roundtree recently added Chloe Folger to our team whose expertise is public relations, having served as a PR account executive in New York City.
 We have seen the power of public relations with our clients and wanted to make it more integral to all of our marketing plans.
 Let us know if you want to schedule a discussion on how PR can advance your organizational goal.

 Stay up to date with the latest from Roundtree.

 By subscribing, you're opting in to receive emails from us.
 And we're promising not to spam you.